 The place isn’t pretentious and it has a very small terrace, but a generous interior.
 We arrived early compared to Italians, so we caught a table outside.
 Before our pizzas arrived, however, everything was full.

 This is the first place where we had French people seated at the table to our right.
 The huge number of French tourists in Rome pleasantly surprised us, and, somehow, every time we were eating, there were French people next to us.
 I think we heard more French than Italian on this trip!

 Our last planned stop was Pizzeria da Remo.
 But, while searching for a bus or a subway station, we also got to see Pyramid of Caius Cestius.
 And, right across the street from it, there is Porta San Paolo.

-We stopped to see the Colosseum at night.
+I begged for one last stop before going to bed, so we went to see the Colosseum at night.
 And it was truly lovely to go around it and catch glimpses of the full moon through its arches.
 And we finally got to get close to the Arch of Constantine, as almost nobody was around this time.